net-daemon/docs/docs/user/hass_model/hass_model_generated_service.md

     public async Task InitializeAsync(CancellationToken cancellationToken)
     {
-        // Get the forecasts from SMHI using the code generated entities var forecastResult = await entities.Weather.SmhiHemma.GetForecastsAsync(type: "hourly");
+        // Get the forecasts from SmhiHemma entity using the code generated entities var forecastResult = await entities.Weather.SmhiHemma.GetForecastsAsync(type: "hourly");
         // Log the forecast to look for the structure of the result
-        // Remove when you created the correct deserialization logger.LogInformation("Forecast: {forecast}", forecastResult);
+        // Remove when you created the correct class/record for deserialization logger.LogInformation("Forecast: {forecast}", forecastResult);

         // Find the forecast property and deserialize it to a list of WeaterForecastItem